 Many businesses throughout Hillsborough County provide a service to meet this requirement in which they will come to your home with "The Club."
-"The Club" is a standard security device that is placed onto the steering wheel of the vehicle so that the vehicle can not be driven by the owner during the period of impoundment required by the court after a DUI Conviction in Tampa, FL.
+As a standard security device, "The Club" is placed onto the steering wheel of the vehicle so that the vehicle can not be driven by the owner during the period of impoundment required by the court a DUI conviction.

-The fees many of these private business charge can range from $150 for a 10 day impoundment to approximately $300 for a 90 day impoundment.
+The fees these private business charge for this service can range from $100 for a 10-day impoundment to approximately $300 for a 90-day impoundment.

 After the period of impoundment or immobilization is completed the company will provide you with a certificate of completion that you can provide to your probation officer to show proof that you have completed this condition of your DUI probation.

 The best way to avoid many of the hidden costs of a DUI conviction is to avoid the conviction.
 Contact an experienced DUI Attorney at the Sammis Law Firm to discuss ways to fight the DUI charge currently pending against you.